dakotaJang/reverse-proxy-example/README.md

 # Reverse proxy example
-using Docker-compose and nginx image
+using docker-compose and nginx image

 ## Prerequisite
 - node.js
-- docker
+- docker-compose
+- no service running on localhost ports 80, 3000, 5000

 ## Start
 ```sh